NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/layeredArchitecture.rst

     module.exports = mongoose.model('Plans', PlanSchema)

 We use the auto generated ``_id`` field for the Loan Plans.
-Other than that Loan Plan has 5 fields.
+Other than that, the Loan Plan has 5 fields.

 * ``minMonths`` - Minimum duration of a Loan.
 * ``maxMonth`` - Maximum duration of a Loan.